Digitaria exilis: Mineral content

-Digitaria exilis and gluten

-Coeliac disease is an intolerance to wheat gluten, a prolamine, which can cause chronic small intestinal problems.
-Fonio is closer to sorghum and rice than to wheat, and therefore it does not contain the sequence of amino acids that cause this intolerance.

-Effect of agricultural practice on nutritional values of Digitaria exilis
+Effect of agricultural practice on nutrition

-Additionally, the nutrient content and yield of D. exilis can be affected by the soil nutrition present in the varying climatic conditions of West Africa, which is where D. exilis primarily grows.
+The nutrient content and yield of D. exilis can be affected by the soil nutrition present in the varying climatic conditions of West Africa, which is where D. exilis primarily grows.
 Through experimentation, it was seen that the nitrogen concentration in the soil has the greatest effect on the nutrition and productivity of D. exilis.
 When nitrogen was added to the soil in limited quantities with an excess of potassium and phosphorus, productivity of D. exilis increased by 22%.
 Such significant results were not observed, however, when either potassium or phosphorus was added to the soil with excess nitrogen and phosphorus, or with excess nitrogen and potassium, respectively.
 On the contrary, when nitrogen, phosphorus, and potassium were added to the soil in equal and moderate quantities, the greatest amount of yield and nutrition was seen.
 This overall trend is seen as a result of the low rainfall and poor soil conditions that D. exilis naturally grows in.

 Additionally, farmers evaluated D. exilis landraces on key agricultural characteristics.
 These included ease of processing, productivity, grain size, and facility of harvesting among many others.
 Based on the evaluations given by these farmers, it can be seen that the agronomic traits (traits that allow for a greater ease of growing to farmers) of D. exilis would be having a big and long stem, having a long panicle with many grains, and having a large grain size.
 These traits allow for easier growing and harvesting by farmers.

 From an evolutionary biology standpoint, information about the nutritional content of D. exilis, factors that modify its nutritional content, and its agronomically important traits can be of importance under artificial selection of D. exilis.
-The Digitaria exilis landraces that exhibit the greatest amount of nutrition and display the agriculturally important qualities can be further cultivated under improvement.
-As a result, Digitaria exilis can serve as a perennial crop to provide the human species with food security in the future.
+The D. exilis landraces that exhibit the greatest amount of nutrition and display the agriculturally important qualities can be further cultivated under improvement.
+As a result, D. exilis can serve as a perennial crop to provide the human species with food security in the future.

-WWF and Knorr in a joint study, dated February 2019, name Digitaria exilis as one of the “50 future foods for healthier people and a healthier planet".
-WWF and the multinational Unilever (Knorr) teamed up to launch a campaign to raise awareness of the 50 Future Foods which people should eat more of in order to help reduce the environmental impact of food productions and to improve human health – Digitaria exilis has been identified as one of those ingredients.
+WWF and Knorr in a joint study, dated February 2019, name D. exilis as one of the “50 future foods for healthier people and a healthier planet".
+WWF and the multinational Unilever (Knorr) teamed up to launch a campaign to raise awareness of the 50 Future Foods which people should eat more of in order to help reduce the environmental impact of food productions and to improve human health; D. exilis has been identified as one of those ingredients.